erfanghorbanee/Data-Sharing-Platforms/README.md

 - [A Decentralized Framework for Cross Administrative Domain Data Sharing](./Data%20Sharing%20Platforms/articles/A%20Decentralized%20Framework%20for%20Cross%20Administrative)
 PhD thesis by Gambetta, extending Spreadsheet Space into a federated, zero-knowledge architecture.

+## 4. Company Protocol and Architecture Research

-## 4. To-Do: Research and Comparison Planning
+## 5. To-Do: Research and Comparison Planning

 ### Modern Articles to Read